U.S. plan to label Yemen’s rebels as terrorists sparks fears of a humanitarian disaster

 Individuals familiar with the discussion said officials are trying to put together administrative exceptions that would allow U.S. and other aid agencies to continue their work.

-Jason Blazakis, who for a decade served as director of the State Department office that oversees terror designations, said the Treasury Department could issue a “license” that would permit Americans to conduct certain kinds of activities with the Houthis, such as aid delivery, without being sanctioned.
+Jason Blazakis, who for a decade served as director of the State Department office that oversees terrorist designations, said the Treasury Department could issue a “license” that would permit Americans to conduct certain kinds of activities with the Houthis, such as aid delivery, without facing sanctions.
 But he said preparing those licenses could take months, potentially creating a life-threatening delay.

 The State Department could also issue waivers that allow U.S. government agencies to continue their work in Yemen, similar to provisions that have been made for aid delivery in militant-controlled areas of Syria.